As we approach the end of 2020, we want to update you on our operating times over the Christmas & New Year period.

 Low slip potential | 36+

 Variable angle ramp tests

 This is an extremely unusual test originating in Germany.
-It consists of the substrate being applied onto the base on a ramp, an operator steps onto the ramp, the operator walks whilst the ramp is angled, the ramps stops when the operator slips.
-The operator is harnessed and is either bare foot or wears boots.
+It consists of the substrate being applied onto the base on a ramp, an operator steps onto the ramp, the operator walks whilst the ramp is angled, the ramp stops when the operator slips.
+The operator is harnessed and is either barefoot or wears boots.
 The test is repeated until they determine an average.
 The main tests are DIN51130 and DIN51097.
 The data is reported as a number following the letter ‘R’.

 A static test that originated in America and was prevalent.
 This test is no longer considered valid and has been withdrawn, yet, I am mentioning it as it is still commonly referred to in technical data, specifications etc.

 Firstly ASTM C1028-07 is a curse and should never have been used; if anyone does refer you to it please point out that it was withdrawn due to very questionable results obtained when using it.
 Static testing does not match the movement of a person who may be slipping.
 I like Pendulum, as it so tightly controlled you can obtain similar results if the test are undertaken in London, New York or Sydney (moisture and temperature levels might create some movements).
 It is so scientific and prescriptive that one can have confidence in its output.
 My personal favourites are the variable ramp tests.
 They are the most expensive tests to perform (the actual substrate needs to be applied onto each ramp and there is a lot of work involved) but they are the most realistic, a person slips when walking on a surface that may be wet or dry, it may be flat or angled.
 The test is unusual but is a real-life test!
 I realise that there are others that I have not mentioned such as SlipAlert, Tortus, BOT-3000, English XL etc but I have decided to stay with the most common methods and the ones that are most likely experienced.